raspberrypilearning/swarms-schools-flocks/en/step_5.md

 --- task ---

-Animate your predator so that it moves randomly on the stage, in addition to the scrolling.
+Animate your predator so that it moves randomly on the Stage, in addition to the scrolling.

 --- collapse ---
 ---
 title: Animate a randomly flying sprite
 ---

-The following blocks will cause a sprite to fly randomly around the stage.
+The following blocks will cause a sprite to fly randomly around the Stage.
 You can adjust the values to change the speed of the sprite.

 ```blocks3
 when flag clicked